-- To encourage sustainable development of the aquaculture sector
+- Promote and encourage sustainable development of mariculture

-- To provide a shared ambition and a collective voice
+- Provide a shared ambition and a collective voice for the sector

-- To provide guidance on the needs of the sector and how to meet those needs
+- Provide guidance on the needs of the sector and how to meet those needs

-- To provide some key action points to explore and drive mariculture development, especially in relation to research
+- Provide key action points that explore and drive mariculture development, especially in relation to research

-- To link to and support other locally important strategies such as the Local Industrial Strategy, Dorset Local Enterprise Partnership Strategy, Dorset Council Economic Growth Strategy, National Aquaculture Strategy, Dorset and East Devon Fisheries Local Action Group Community-Led Strategy and the Southern Inshore Fisheries and Conservation Authority Annual Plans
+- Link to and support other key strategies including the Local Industrial Strategy, Dorset Council Economic Growth Strategy, National Aquaculture Strategy, Dorset and East Devon Fisheries Local Action Group Community-Led Strategy and the Southern Inshore Fisheries and Conservation

 Other Aquaculture Initiatives and Events